 A).
 Puzzle.
 Buy puzzle boards to make it more interesting.
 With it, your toddler can learn the alphabetic order and also recognise it.
 They will also learn concentration.

 B).
 Alphabet blocks.
-It’s for playing but at the same time can be used to learn the alphabets.
+It’s for playing but at the same time can be used to learn the alphabet.
 Arrange them in different ways.

 C).
 Magnetic ABCs.
 Put it on the fridge and make it colourful, and mix it up, so that it’s easier to distinguish and recognise.
 Let them arrange it and rearrange it.